LinuxAtDuke/Intro-To-Linux/README.md

 Just adding a single character to the beginning of the file causes the checksum to be drastically different, thus indicating a modification to the contents of file.

-Unit 6_: Advanced Application Management_
+## Unit 6: Advanced Application Management

 - Checking Machine Resources
   - Besides disk space, there are other resources on a server which you should be aware of when running applications, especially computationally intensive ones.
 Resources to consider include CPU, RAM (memory), and network bandwidth.